mateus-vicente/100upet-hugo-pages/content/post/2020-10-29-allpix-squared-1.6-released.md

 Time is implemented as a proper fourth dimension.
 A global and a local reference for timestamps are introduced and, wherever applicable, global and local timestamps are stored.

 The global reference for time measurements is the beginning of the event, i.e. the start of the particle tracking through the setup.
 The local time reference is specific to a sensor and defined by the time of entry of the first primary particle of the event into the sensor.
-This means that secondary particles created within or outside the sensor inherit the local time reference from their parent particles in order to have a uniform time reference in the sensor.
+This means that secondary particles created within the sensor inherit the local time reference from their parent particles in order to have a uniform time reference in the sensor.

 All charge objects as well as the `MCParticle` and `PixelHit` objects are stored with a global and a local timestamp and are amended with corresponding getter functions.
-For all deposition modules except `DepositionGeant4` the time offsets are set to `0` if not defined otherwise and the module `DepositionReader` respects the rules above if time stamps for several `MCParticle` objects are given.
+The modules `DepositionGeant4` and `DepositionReader` correctly respect these rules, where for the latter timestamps have to be provided within the input data.
+The simplified `DepositionPointCharge` module sets all local and global timestamps of deposited charges to `0`.

 In case of a defined `integration_time` for the charge carrier propagation as well as for the storage of `Pulse` objects, local timestamps are used.